 Yes, white rice is safe for dogs to eat, but consider the health benefits and implications before settling on white over brown.
 All rice types are carbohydrates and have very little fat or protein.
 White rice has the most nutritious parts removed, leaving it with fewer vitamins and minerals for your puppy or dog.

 Can dogs eat brown rice?

-Manganese is a mineral found in greater quantity in Brown vs White rice, nearly double in fact.
-Manganese is crucial for skeletal growth and ligament health.
-This makes Manganese for dogs a beneficial mineral from puppy to senior.
+Manganese is another mineral that is found in a much higher quantity in brown rice than white.
+Manganese is crucial for skeletal growth and ligament health making manganese for dogs a beneficial mineral through all stages of a dog’s life.